4-Nominal shear strength and bearing- tear out made simple.

 Refer to the bolt council table, Research Council on Structural Connections.
 For ASTM A 325 or group A, the static tension is 90 ksi.
 The static tension in group B is 113 ksi.
 For Fatigue for repeated loads like in bridges, refer to sec 5.5.

-Here is the shear condition for connection<=38″, then we will have fnv=68 ksi and 54 Ksi; refer back to table J3.2.
-The same figures are there.
+Here is the shear condition for connection = 38″: We will have fnv=68 ksi and 54 Ksi; refer back to table J3.2.
+The exact figures are there.
 If the connection is >38″, then Fnv will be 45 ksi and 56 ksi for the threaded included in the shear plane.

 Here, in the case of threaded is excluded, the first case for connection <=38″, we have Fnv=68 ksi and 84 ksi.
 Back to J3.2, we will find the two figures Fnv =68 ksi and 84 ksi.
 The case for the included thread with connection>38″.

-For the bearing and tear out LRFD and ASD values ฯ†=0.75 while ฮฉ=2.00, for the nominal strength of the connected material
+For the bearing and tear out LRFD and ASD values φ=0.75 while Ω=2.00, for the nominal strength of the connected material.

-Bearing and tear-out strength
+Bearing and tear-out strength equations

 For case ii of bearing, when elongation of 0.25″ is not a design criterion, a higher value for Rn is given, Rn=3*d*t*Fult.

-For the tear-out case( i), if deformation at the bolt hole is a design criterion, Rn=1.2LctFult, While Rn=1.5Let*Fult if the deformation is not a design criterion.
+For the tear-out case( i), if deformation at the bolt hole is a design criterion, Rn=1.2LctFult, Rn=1.5Let*Fult if the deformation is not a design criterion.

 Design equations for the deformation value of bolts.

 For long slotted connection with the slot perpendicular to the direction of the force.
-Again, the bearing value is Rn=2.30dtfult, while for tear-out Rn=1.0LcFultt, there is a condition c for connections made using bolts that pass completely through an un-stiffened box member.
+Again, the bearing value is Rn=2.30dtfult, while for tear-out Rn=1.0LcFultt, there is a condition c for connections made using bolts that pass entirely through an un-stiffened box member.

-long slotted hole equations.
+Nominal bearing for long slotted hole connection

 This is table J3.3 if the bolt gives the hole dimension for various bolt values, whether it is an oversized, short slot, or long slot.
 The hole diameter is bigger than the diameter of the bolt by 1/16″ for the standard, as shown in the table.

-This is table 3.1, nominal bolt hole dimensions for standard diameter, oversized, shot slotted, or long slotted bolts.
+Table 3.1 contains nominal bolt hole dimensions for standard diameter, oversized, shot slotted, or long slotted bolts.
 The bearing value is based on the slot condition.

-Nominal block shear hole dimensions.
+Nominal block shear hole dimensions. based on RCSc specifications.

 Minimum edge distance for bolts.

-The change is that the values of Rn changed between specification 2010 and specification 2016: Rn upper value=2.4dtFult and Rn=1.2lct*Fult.
+The change is that the values of Rn changed between specification 2010 and specification 2016: Rn upper value=2.4dtFult and Rn=1.2lct*Fult.If the deformation is of design criteria, or deformation 0.25″ or not, then the equation is to check out the upper limit, which is 2.4*d *t*Fult.

 What is the difference between 2010 specs and 2016 for Rn?